Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Results and discussions

-From Figs.~\ref{fig5}(a-d) one finds that $\Delta(i=1,\,F_n,\,{\rm bulk})$ and the critical temperatures $T_{cR}$, $T_{cL}$, and $T_{cb}$ are very sensitive to $t_A$.
-In particular, at the case of $t_A=0.8$ illustrated in Fig.~\ref{fig5}(a), we obtain $T_{cL}>T_{cR}>T_{cb}$ with $T_{cL}=0.27$, $T_{cR}=0.243$ and $T_{cb}=0.222$.
-This unusual end superconductivity (with the breakdown of the left-right symmetry) is determined by the competition between the topological bound and critical quasiparticles, as discussed in the previous subsection.
-For $t_A=1$, the system is reduced to the ordinary attractive Hubbard model without topological bound and critical states~\cite{bai2023}.
-As a result, the left- and right-end pair potentials $\Delta(1)$ and $\Delta(F_n)$ become the same, and we arrive at the results obtained previously in Refs.~\onlinecite{bai2023, croitoru2020}.
-In this case, the constructive interference of the low-energy quasiparticles is responsible for the appearance of the left-right symmetric end superconductivity.
+From Figs.~\ref{fig5}(a-d) one finds that $\Delta(i=1,\,N,\,{\rm bulk})$ and the critical temperatures $T_{cR}$, $T_{cL}$, and $T_{cb}$ are very sensitive to $t_A$.
+In particular, for the case of $t_A=0.8$ illustrated in Fig.~\ref{fig5}(a), we find $T_{cL}>T_{cR}>T_{cb}$, {with $T_{cL}=0.346$, $T_{cR}=0.274$ and $T_{cb}=0.258$.} This end superconductivity with the breakdown of the left-right symmetry is determined by the competition between the topological bound and critical quasiparticles, as discussed in the previous subsection.

-For $t_A=1.2$, see Fig.~\ref{fig5}(c), $\Delta(1)$ and $T_{cL}$ are less than $\Delta(F_n)$ and $T_{cR}$, respectively.
-In this case, at $T=0$, the quasiparticle contribution of $\alpha=55$ predominates in the right-end pair potential: $\Delta_{55}(F_n)=0.32\Delta(F_n)$.
-At the left end, we have two notable inputs to the pair potential.
-They are related to the quasiparticles with $\alpha=56$ and $\alpha=57$.
-However, these inputs have opposite signs so that their sum is comparable with the contributions of other quasiparticles, see Fig.~\ref{fig5}(g).

-When $t_A$ goes up to $2$, see Fig.~\ref{fig5}(d), one obtains $T_{cR} = 1.46 T_{cL} = 0.348$ and $T_{cL} = T_{cb} = 0.238$.
-In this case, the left-end pair potential is nearly the same as the bulk pair potential.
-One can also see that at $T=0$, the maximal contribution to the right-end pair potential comes from the quasiparticles with $\alpha=55$.
-It reaches $0.8\Delta(F_n)$: the enhancement of the right-end superconductivity is mainly due to the topological bound states with $\alpha=55$.
-For the left-end pair potential, there are two most important contributions from the quasiparticles with $\alpha=56$ and $\alpha=57$.
-They are of the opposite signs, i.e. $\Delta_{57}(1)= 1.27 \Delta(1)=0.442$ and $\Delta_{56}(1)=-0.72 \Delta(1) =-0.249$.
-Most likely, the presence of such opposite contributions is responsible for the disappearance of the left-end enhancement of superconductivity in the chain of interest.